venoodkhatuva12/container.py/README.md

 # container.py
-to monitor docker container memory, cpu, network and status
+To monitor docker containers memory, cpu, network and status

 How to use it...